 Asset Class Minimum allocation (%) Maximum allocation (%)

-Developed equities 0 60
+Developed equities 0 30

-Diversified growth funds 0 70
+Diversified growth funds 0 40

-Absolute return bonds 0 25
+Absolute return bonds 0 30

+Corporate bonds 0 90

 Cash 0 60

 The ISC has established a protocol for moving assets between the LDI Portfolio and the Collateral Pool so as to maintain the desired level of leverage within the LDI Portfolio.
 This protocol, along with further details of the management of these assets, is set out in the SIA.